Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Provide login details.
 Ensure that your executor has the user names and passwords for each accounts.

 - Forward your death certificate.
 Make sure your executor is provided with your death certificate, which is often needed when deleting accounts.

-A digital will can protect your digital assets, allowing you to designated a trusted contact to manage or cancel your accounts after you die.
+A digital will can protect your digital assets, allowing you to designate a trusted contact to manage or cancel your accounts after you die.

-Without one, most states simply rely on a service’s terms of service or privacy policies when deciding what to do with your accounts.
+Without one, most states simply rely on a site’s terms of service or privacy policies when deciding what to do with your accounts.